NareshKumarGroup/Home/README.md

-This entire pipeline is made publicly available as open-source software, intended solely for educational and non-commercial use by the general public
+_This entire pipeline is made publicly available as open-source software, intended solely for educational.
+The developer assumes no responsibility or liability for any misuse, errors, or damages arising from the use of this code._